bitcraze/bitcraze-website/src/products/battery-chg-500mA.md

 is lit up while the battery is charging and turns off when fully charged.

 ![Connecting the charger](/images/battery-charger/batt-chg-proto-combo.jpg)

+#### Caution

+Using a battery under direct sunlight may cause overheating, which could result in invalidation or fire.
+Battery should be charged with proper charger, in compliance with correct operation instructions.
+Never charge a battery unattended!

 {% endrow_text %}
 {% row_links %}
 {% endrow_links %}